.. py:currentmodule:: NonlinearTMM

 pip install NonlinearTMM

-Alternatively, it is possible to install the package form the source code by
+Alternatively, it is possible to install the package from the source code by

 .. code-block:: bash